ipanitchkov/coding-test-thescore/README.md

         - Node.js 12.2.0-alpine (for the frontend)
 2. Once all containers are up and running you need to import a test set of players into the empty MongoDB database:
     - From command line inside the same root folder run the `./importPlayers.sh` shell script.
 It will send the test `rushing.json` file to the backend.
-3. The frontend application could be access at `http://localhost:8080`.
+3. The frontend application could be accessed at `http://localhost:8080`.

 ## Remarks
 - The backend is listening on port 3000.